enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 ## Illustrative Example

-In an example HRS attack from a malicious client to an origin through an intermediary, the request might start out normally but the malicious client smuggles a second malicious request into the initial request (eg, due to a bug in the intermediate or due to the intermediate and origin interpreting the HTTP/1.1 protocol slightly differently).
+In an example HRS attack from a malicious client to an origin through an intermediary, the request might start out normally but the malicious client smuggles a second malicious request into the initial request (eg, due to a bug in the intermediary or due to the intermediary and origin interpreting the HTTP/1.1 protocol slightly differently).

 *(TODO: Add a diagram)*

-The net result is that the Intermediate and Origin get desynchronized as to how requests and responses line up.
+The net result is that the Intermediary and Origin get desynchronized as to how requests and responses line up.
 When the malicious client makes a second request, it gets back the response to the smuggled request, and a caching intermediary may actually cache the response to the smuggled request with the cache key of this second request.
 This means the attacker can not only bypass any controls the Intermediary may be implementing, but may also be able to poison its cache.

 With the proposed mitigation, the Intermediary augments the first and second requests (from its perspective) with cryptographically protected hop-by-hop `Bound-Request` header fields indicating a serial number (e.g., 1 and 2).
 While the Origin is able to validate the header field in the first request, the smuggled request is missing the header field (and even if the attacker tried to add one it would fail validation).
 This allows the Origin to detect the desynchronization, enabling it to refuse to process the smuggled request and terminate the connection.

 *(TODO: Add a diagram)*

 Request Smuggling is a family of attacks with many variations.
-This is why it's necessary to include the request and response binding hop-by-hop header fields in both directions, as in some other variations it's possible for things to get reordered such that an Intermediate making request A with serial=1 might get back a response for a request C with serial=2 and needs to be able to fail on that as well, as well as any wide range of other similar cases of desynchronization.
+This is why it's necessary to include the request and response binding hop-by-hop header fields in both directions, as in some other variations it's possible for things to get reordered such that an intermediary making request A with serial=1 might get back a response for a request C with serial=2 and needs to be able to fail on that as well, as well as any wide range of other similar cases of desynchronization.

-The need for a cryptographic binding to the channel between the Intermediate and Server (eg, with TLS Exporters) is required to prevent the malicious client from including a fake request binding header field in what is being smuggled in (which by its nature may be invisible to the Intermediate due to some bug or vulnerability).
+The need for a cryptographic binding to the channel between the Intermediary and Server (eg, with TLS Exporters) is required to prevent the malicious client from including a fake request binding header field in what is being smuggled in (which by its nature may be invisible to the Intermediary due to some bug or vulnerability).

 # Conventions and Definitions